Pericardial drainage (pericardiocentesis) is done to find the cause of

 major blood vessels connected to the heart.
 Normally, there is a small amount

 of fluid between this sac and the heart.
 This fluid surrounds and helps cushion

 the heart.
 It helps reduce friction between the heart and other structures in

 Some diseases cause fluid to

-collect within the pericardium, such as pericardial effusion.
+collect within the pericardium.
+This fluid collection is called pericardial effusion.
 (See a picture of pericardial effusion .)
 Excess fluid can

 prevent normal filling of the heart, which can reduce the heart's ability to

 may be done to find the cause of a pericardial effusion.
 During this test, a

 needle is inserted into the chest and into the pericardium to remove a